hologfx/holographics-client-sdk/README.md

 _For examples and usage, please refer to the [Documentation][wiki]._

-## This is the Holographics REST SDK
+## This is the Holographics SDK

-This simple library can be used to connect to Holographics and execute functions against its API.
+This simple library can be used to connect to Holographics and execute functions against its API, either through REST methods or via Websockets.
+Websockets offer the additional advantage of receiving events from the server as well.

 ## Prerequisites